 Childcare settings can operate their business how they wish, but they must not treat Offer children in a different way to non-Offer children.

-To set up an agreement for school holiday weeks, you will follow the same process as for term time weeks.
+To set up an online agreement for school holiday weeks, you will follow the same process as for term time weeks.
 You will need to first discuss the childcare hours you need with your chosen setting, before creating an agreement online.
 To ensure your childcare is funded from your chosen date, you must create and submit your agreement online before the first Monday of funded childcare.
-Your setting must confirm the agreement by the Thursday of the first week of funding at the very latest.
+Your setting must confirm the online agreement by the Thursday of the first week of funding at the very latest.

 This process is not a booking system; its purpose is to ensure your entitlement to funded childcare hours.
 You will need to book your childcare hours directly with your childcare setting.
-The funded hours you book with the setting should not exceed the maximum set in the agreement.
+The funded hours you book with the setting should not exceed the maximum set in the online agreement.
 However, you can choose to self-fund childcare hours over and above this maximum if you wish.

 My chosen setting has rejected my requested agreement hours

 If your childcare setting has rejected your agreement, you will receive a notification email to check the online system which will also display a reject notification.
 You will be prompted to contact your setting for the rejection reasons.
 Selecting the ‘Remove request’ button will remove the agreement from your dashboard, reinstate the childcare hours back to you and give you the opportunity to submit a new agreement request.